Kim Sung-kyu: 2018–2020: First full album solo comeback, concert, theatre play performance, and military enlistment

 On January 25, 2018, it was announced that Kim will be participating in his first play, Amadeus, taking on the role of Mozart.

 On February 26, 2018, Kim returned as a solo artist with his first full album, 10 Stories.
 The album was well received and its lead single, "True Love", garnered wins on two music shows and topped domestic chart.
 The album was also ranked ninth on Billboard's world album charts for the week ending March 10.

 On March 29, 2018, Kim announced his first solo concert "Shine", which took place from May 5–7, 2018 in Seoul.
 The tickets for all three concert days were sold out within 3 minutes.
 More seats were added to all three days one day before the concert.
 On the last day of his solo concert, Kim made the surprise announcement that he is enlisting into the military on May 14, 2018.
 He served as an active duty soldier for the 22nd Division Infantry "Yulgok" located in the Goseong area (North Eastern part of South Korea).
-On July 3, 2018, it was announced that Kim would be starring in a military musical ‘Shinheung Military Academy’.
-On September 8, 2019, it was announced that Kim will be in the military musical ‘Return: The Promise of the Day’.
+On July 3, 2018, it was announced that Kim would be starring in a military musical 'Shinheung Military Academy'.
+On September 8, 2019, it was announced that Kim will be in the military musical 'Return: The Promise of the Day'.

-Kim completed his military service on January 8, 2020, and held a mini-fanmeeting following his discharge.

 On December 14, 2020, Kim made his solo comeback with his third EP, Inside Me, and its lead single "I'm Cold".

-2021–present: Departure from Woollim
+2021: Departure from Woollim

 On March 1, Kim chose not to renew his contract and left Woollim Entertainment on March 6.
 However, he remains a member of Infinite.
 After his departure, he released his first single album Won't Forget You and its lead single "Hush" on March 29 as his last work under Woollim.

 On June 14, 2021, Kim signed with DoubleH TNE, a subsidiary of NHN & MLD Entertainment, after the expiration of his contract with his former agency.

+2022: LV Concert, solo album

-On February 28, 2022, Kim announced his fourth solo concert "2022 Kim Sung Kyu Concert 'LV'(Light & Voice)", which took place from April 22-24, 2022 at Jamsil Indoor Stadium in Seoul.
-On April 18, 2022, Kim announced a domestic tour including the previously mentioned Seoul concert and further concerts taking place in Busan (June 4-5, 2022) and Daegu (June 11-12, 2022).
+On February 28, 2022, Kim announced his fourth solo concert "2022 Kim Sung Kyu Concert 'LV'(Light & Voice)", which took place from April 22–24, 2022 at Jamsil Indoor Stadium in Seoul.
+On April 18, 2022, Kim announced a domestic tour including the previously mentioned Seoul concert and further concerts taking place in Busan (June 4–5, 2022) and Daegu (June 11–12, 2022).

 On April 22, 2022, Kim released his fourth EP, Savior, and its lead single of the same name.

-In November 2022 Kim held a fan meeting (KIMSUNGKYU 10th ANNIVERSARY FANMEETING) to celebrate the 10th anniversary of his solo debut at the Jamsil Student Gymnasium on November 13.
+In December 2022, Kim was announced as a mentor judge for JTBC's survival show "Peak Time".